Meet our Friday Muse jewellery designer Jane Eppstein

 Berkshire, United Kingdom.
 I grew up with lots of bike rides and country pub lunches, but was near enough to the bright lights of Reading (which had essential things like TopShop and the Odeon Cinema).

-Let’s get up to speed.
-Please tell us a bit about you, your background and your career to date in a few sentences?
+Tell us a bit about your career to date in a few sentences?

 Before a jewellery career was ever on my radar, I worked in investment banking in London.
 The people I worked with were really fun (and so was the money ha..) but the work wasn’t.
 I decided to take a break after five years.
 In the pursuit of exploring my creative side, I took a short jewellery course followed by a full time course at London Metropolitan University, which then led to working for some amazing jewellery designers.
 I met my Kiwi husband Tom in London and we moved to Wellington in 2007, which is when the brand began in a very experimental way.
 Nowadays, I work from a home studio now, so our house is really chaotic but thankfully there is room for all my noisy jewellery machines.
 My family is tolerant but needless to say, I conduct my wedding ring and bespoke appointments in a much smarter location on Cuba Street.

-As a former banker who transitioned into jewellery design, what was the pivotal moment that made you decide to follow your passion for creating fine jewellery?
-How has your background influenced your approach to design?
+What was the pivotal moment that made you decide to follow your passion for creating fine jewellery?

 Being surrounded by so much visual inspiration in London made me realise there was so much more out there than suits and spreadsheets.
 I was the product of very academic schooling, which I am grateful for, but I hadn’t realised that doing something creative with my life was actually a real option.
 It was a friend who first introduced me to the jewellery making world, and I felt drawn to do something more ‘real’ than playing with numbers all day.
 Travel has luckily been a huge part of my life, the art, architecture, history and general vibe of various cities of the world all go into both the design and my thoughts about how pieces will be worn.
 For one, I see my bangles as sculptures that I picture being worn in a contemporary dance setting, well as simply at home while turning the page of a book.